hollowverse/hollowverse/notablePeople/jon-stewart/jon-stewart.md

     sourceUrl: "http://home.earthlink.net/~aladato/anchor.html"
   - sourceTitle: "Jon Stewart on CNN: \"Fox News is 'Wrong,' a 'Political Organization"
     sourceUrl: "http://newsbusters.org/blogs/matthew-balan/2010/10/21/jon-stewart-cnn-fox-news-wrong-political-organization"
+summaries:
+  religion: "Jon Stewart was raised Jewish, but seems to have a more nuanced, reason-based attitude towards religion."
+  politicalViews: "Really, Jon is a liberal.
+Though much of his criticism of American politics would indicate that he would like to see more moderate discourse and compromise among U.S. politicians."
 ---

 Jon Stewart grew up in New Jersey in a Jewish family.
 He has a sort-of detached, but not negative, opinion of religion, saying: